JayadhanyaV/JayadhanyaV/README.md

 # Hey there! 💖✨

-I'm Jayadhanya, a computer science student diving into the enchanting world of code and tech.
+I'm Jayadhanya, a computer science student diving into the world of code and tech.
 Welcome to my coding world! 🌈🚀

 ## 🌟 About Me
 - 🎀 A Computer Science (Bioinformatics) student
-- 📚 An ambitious student learning at UTM
+- 📚 An ambitious student learning at UTM, JB
 - 💻 I'm fluent in languages like Java, Python, and C++.
-- 🌟 Dreaming of contributing to enchanting open-source projects
+- 🌟 Aspire to contribute widely in open-source projects

 ## 🌈 Skills
 - **Languages:** Java, Python, C++ , basics of HTML